microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/communications-api-overview.md

 ## Common use cases

-The following table lists some of the common uses for the communications API.
+The following table lists some of the common uses for the cloud communications API.

 | Use cases                         | REST resources                                 | See also  |
 |:------------------------------------|:---------------------------------------------|:----------|